 - 1. To prepare students to be able to take a Spanish placement exam and receive credit for at least one college level Spanish class. - 2.
 To continue in the study of Spanish as a major or a minor. - 3.
 To achieve an intermediate level of conversational Spanish.
 OH0159 Spanish V (QP Value 1.5) 1 credit (full year) Elective: 12 Prerequisite: B or better in English, Spanish IV, and Spanish teacher recommendation Fee required Content: Spanish V develops high intermediate conversation, reading, listening, and composition skills based on practical situations.
-Through these skills, students will have an overall review of Spanish grammar and will add to their vocabulary.
+Through these skills, students will review and develop Spanish grammar and their vocabulary.
 The goals of this course are: